-Brahmi If taken routine can increase activity of protein kinase.
+Brahmi If taken routine can increase the activity of protein kinase.
 It also increases protein production in the brain cells that play a role in learning and memory.
-Brahmi in addition rectifies and repairs a damaged nerve cell in the brain, helping to improve brain function and boosting memory.
+Brahmi, in addition, rectifies and repairs a damaged nerve cell in the brain, helping to improve brain function and boosting memory.

 How To Eat Brahmi Leaves: Take 4 to 5 leaves of Brahmi.
 Soak leaves overnight in half glass of water, add 2 to 3 almonds little sugar and milk.
 Grind it and drink it once a day.